shielings/waltonpedia/README.md

 A [wiki](https://en.wikipedia.org/wiki/Wiki) is a website that can be edited by its users.
 It can be hosted on the open internet with certain privileges (editing or viewing sensitive information) being locked behind a login requiring a Walton Centre email address.

 ### What makes this better than the intranet, emails etc...?
-- Rapid access - a memorable URL and public access for non-sensitive data
+- Rapid access - a short, memorable URL
+- (Mostly) Open - public access for non-sensitive data
 - Editable by any Walton Centre staff willing to make improvements
 - Pervasive (access from anywhere with internet, on any device with a web browser)
 - Consistent - no more "this is an old PDF" found in an email
-- Highly auditable - every update to every page is kept and labelled with the author's name
+- Highly auditable - every update to every page is kept and labelled with the author's name.
+Recent changes are highlighted for scrutiny by other editors.
 - Enjoyable to use which retains a sparkle of our personalities!

 |                     |  Intranet | Emails | Pinboards  | Word-of-mouth | Waltonpedia |